luminovang/documentation/logging/nova-logger.md

-# PSR Nova Logger Class
+# Default PSR-Compliant Logger for Luminova Application Logging System

 ***

 ## Overview

-Installation guides for the PHP Luminova framework highlight the benefits of using Composer for easy maintenance and ensuring you're always up to date with the latest framework and dependency.
+The NovaLogger class is the default logging system for Luminova applications.
+It supports logging to files, sending logs via email, and dispatching logs to a remote server URL.

 ***